What We Do

 Regional Cohorts are groups of community members and stakeholders living in a close geographic area who share place-based policy issues.
 Cohorts will focus on information sharing, education and awareness, assessing food systems and building capacity for future organizing efforts

-Planning Committee (now Steering Committee) is a group of volunteers who are dedicated to leading the direction of the Network and ensuring equitable participation within all aspects of it.
-The committee will support work groups, regional cohorts, and plan the biannual network meetings.
+Steering Committee is a group of volunteers who are dedicated to leading the direction of the Network and ensuring equitable participation within all aspects of it.
+The committee will support work groups and plan the full network meetings.

 Policy Work Groups are spaces dedicated to tackling broad food policy issues at the local, state, and federal levels of government.
 We envision workgroups are where campaigns and coalitions form to tackle various policy initiatives that impact Kentuckians.